imagepbl/Residential-Sector-IMAGE-TIMER-/README.md

 # Residential-Building-Sector-IMAGE/TIMER-

 # Description
 This repository includes the residential building sector sub-modules of TIMER (i.e., the energy model of IMAGE).
-These modules are translated from MyM to Python to become oper source material, and in cases are slightly modified to improve the documentation, documentation, and performance.
+These modules are translated from MyM to Python to become oper source material, and in cases are slightly modified to improve the documentation, and performance.

 # Installation
 1. Python package.